Roadmap to optimal dog health: Navigate from A to Z with confidence

 Ear infections

 Ear infections are among the most common problems veterinarians see.
-They can be caused by allergies, bacteria, mites, and more.
+Allergies, bacteria, mites, and more can cause them.

 The good news is that they’re often relatively easy to treat and prevent.